Terms & Conditions

 11) Meeting deadlines

 On very rare occasions, I might need to slightly push back an agreed time of submission, perhaps due to workload or unexpected circumstances.
-Therefore, I reserve the right to push back the agreed delivery date of any copy by up to 48 hours, providing I’ve given you notice of this at least 24 hours before the date originally agreed.
+Therefore, I reserve the right to push back the agreed delivery date of any copy by up to 48 hours.
+Where this is necessary, I'll do my best to give you notice of this at least 24 hours before the date originally agreed.

 12) Non-disclosure agreements